Have your say on improving maternity services in Great Yarmouth & Waveney.

 Maternity Services

-We offer a range of services for women and their families before, during and after birth.
+We offer a range of services for women, birthing people, and families before, during and after birth.
 We aim to work with you to ensure that the care you receive is tailored to your unique situation.

-Head of Midwifery and Gynaecology Kelly Stevens said;
+Head of Midwifery and Gynaecology Elita Mazzocchi said;

 "Family is our focus at the James Paget Maternity Services.
 We would like to ensure you have the safest and best possible birth experience you can by listening to your choices and sharing our knowledge and expertise.
 We continue to shape the future of our service by co-designing and developing it in conjunction with those that know it best; you, our service users.